 It expects that to fall to 140 percent over the next few years.
 HSBC's

 Ireland is a classic example of everything that was wrong with HBOS -- late cycle entry into over-cooked property market, where you didn't know the customers, your underwriting standards were poor and you're paying a very heavy price, Maughan said.

 Lloyds, 41 percent state-owned after it was bailed out by the UK government, posted a loss of 6.3 billion pounds, hit by the 60 percent increase in impairments.
 That compares to a 6.7 billion loss in 2008 and a consensus loss estimate of 7.1 billion, according to Thomson Reuters I/B/E/S/.

 Excluding a 6.1 billion pounds gain on its own debt, the loss was 12.4 billion.
 On a statutory level -- which includes an 11.2 billion goodwill gain on HBOS -- the group made a pretax profit of just over 1 billion pounds.

 MARGIN IMPROVEMENTS AHEAD

 Lloyds, which completed the deal to take over rival HBOS in January last year, said it saw a slow recovery for the UK economy in 2010, with house prices expected to be broadly flat and its own retail banking margins improving in 2010 and beyond.

 It targets 2 percent this year as pricing increases begin to feed through.
 Margins stood at 1.8 percent in the second half of 2009, an improvement on 1.7 percent in the first six months.

-The comments echoed a cautiously positive outlook from peer Royal Bank of Scotland on Thursday which saw improved margins ahead for its retail banking operations.
+The comments echoed a cautiously positive outlook from peer Royal Bank of Scotland

 Analysts said impairments and capital ratios were ahead of their expectations but cautioned other elements, including Lloyds' efforts to shrink risk-weighted assets, were less positive.